 Temporal contexts such as: past, current, recent, etc.

-The default context for a [ <<71388002 | procedure ] can be overridden by an explicit representation of context.
+The default context for a [ <<71388002 | procedure |] can be overridden by an explicit representation of context.
 Alternative contexts include:

 Procedure contexts such as: requested, planned, in progress, done, not done, not to be done, etc.